-Internal Auditing is responsible for ensuring a constant and independent auditing of the regular performance of Bank operations and processes for the purpose of preventing or identifying any anomalous or risky conduct or situation, assessing the overall operations of the internal control system and its adequacy in guaranteeing the effectiveness and efficiency of company processes, safeguarding asset value and loss protection, and the reliability and completeness of accounting and management reports, and the compliance of transactions with corporate governance policies and with internal and external regulations.
+The Internal Auditing Department is responsible for ensuring a constant and independent auditing of the regular performance of Bank operations and processes for the purpose of preventing or identifying any anomalous or risky conduct or situation, assessing the overall operations of the internal control system and its adequacy in guaranteeing the effectiveness and efficiency of company processes, safeguarding asset value and loss protection, and the reliability and completeness of accounting and management reports, and the compliance of transactions with corporate governance policies and with internal and external regulations.

 Furthermore, it provides consulting to Bank and Group departments, also through participation in projects, for the purpose of adding value and improving the effectiveness of control, risk management and organisational processes.

+tr th

+and e)

 The Internal Auditing Department uses personnel with the appropriate professional skills and expertise and ensures that its activities are performed in accordance with international best practice and standards for internal auditing established by the Institute of Internal Auditors (IIA).
+Internal auditors conduct their activity in accordance with the principles laid down in the Internal Auditor's Code of Ethics, inspired by that proposed by the Institute of International Auditors.
 The Function has earned the maximum rating in the external Quality Assurance Review envisaged by the international standards: "Generally Compliant".

-In conducting its duties, the Internal Auditing Department uses methodologies for the preliminary analysis of risks in the various areas.
-Based on the assessments made and on the consequent priorities, the Internal Auditing Department prepares and submits an Annual Intervention Plan for prior examination to the Control Committee and subsequent approval by the Management Board and the Supervisory Board, on the basis of which it conducts its activities during the subsequent year.
+In discharging its duties, the Internal Auditing Department uses structured risk assessment methods on the various areas to identify the areas currently in need of the greatest attention and major new risk factors.
+In this context, it takes account of any specific requests for further inquiry submitted either by bodies in their collegial aspect or, more specifically, by the director responsible for the internal control and risk management system.
+Based on the risk assessments made and on the consequent priorities, the Internal Auditing Department prepares and submits an Annual Intervention Plan for prior examination to the Control Committee and subsequent approval by the Management Board and the Supervisory Board, on the basis of which it conducts its activities during the subsequent year.
+The Audit Plan includes audits of the reliability of information technology systems, including accounting recognition systems.

+During the year, the Plan may be subject to change due to events of an extraordinary nature, including events deriving from the possible development of risks, as well as due to new requests from bodies and the director responsible for the internal control and risk management system.